TrueNAS Core vs. TrueNAS Scale: Which Should You Use?

 ScalabilityGood for small to medium setupsDesigned for high scalability

-VirtualizationLimited (bhyve)Full (KVM, Docker containers)
+VirtualizationLimited (bhyve)Full (KVM, containers)

-Plugin SystemJails (FreeBSD-based)Docker-based
+Plugin SystemJails (FreeBSD-based)Optimized for large-scale

 PerformanceStable and reliableOptimized for large scale